nashville-software-school/ShootingDice/README.md

 You are building a dice game.
 Like any good game, your game should have players.
 But you don't just want a single kind of player.
 No. You want your game to be interesting, so you want many types of players.

-The goal of this exercise is to create classes to represent those various types of players and to write a `Program` class that will test them out.
+The goal of this exercise is to create classes to represent those various types of players and to test them out in `Program.cs`

 ### The Setup